SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/grouping-devices.html.md

 From the device perspective:

 1. Select a device from the device list and open it.
-2. In the "Info" tab, scroll down to the "Groups assignment" card.
+2. In the **Info** tab, scroll down to the **Groups assignment** card.
 From the drop-down field, select the group you want to assign the device to.
 You can also directly enter a group name here or you can enter just parts of a name to filter the list for it and only show the matching group names.
 3. Click **Assign**.

 <img src="/guides/images/users-guide/DeviceManagement/DevMgmt_GroupAssignment.png" alt="Add to group" style="max-width: 50%">